Veronica hederifolia L.

 Origin - Native to Europe.

 Other info. - This low, creeping speedwell is scattered to uncommon in the state, though it is becoming more widespread.
-It can be recognized by its prostrate habit and the lobed leaves.
-The ciliate margins of the fruiting sepals are also a distinctive character.
-The fruits are inflated, in contrast to the flattened fruits of other common members of the genus.
+It is found in the majority of U.S. states, but is sparse in most.
+It can be recognized by its very small, 4-lobed flowers and the leaves, which are lobed but not deeply so.
+The ciliate margins of the fruiting sepals are also a distinctive character, and overall the plants are more conspicuously hairy than other members of the genus.
+The fruits are inflated, in contrast to the flattened fruits of most other species of Veronica.

-Photographs taken along the Busch Greenway near the Duckett Creek wastewater treament facility, St. Charles County, MO, 4-22-2016 (SRTurner).
+Photographs taken along the Busch Greenway near the Duckett Creek wastewater treament facility, St. Charles County, MO, 4-22-2016, and along the Katy Trail west of Marthasville, Warren County, MO, 3-25-2020 (SRTurner)